 It can also depend on whether you choose work as an internal team member or as an external consultant and whether you choose to work as an individual contributor or move into management.

-A quick search for “industrial-organizational psychologist” on job-posting sites won’t yield many results.
+A quick search for “industrial-organizational psychologist” on job-posting sites may not yield many results.

 When looking for industrial-organizational psychology jobs, try not to focus on specific titles.
 Instead, focus your search on education, core skills, industries of interest, and job roles.
 And be sure to stay flexible, creative, and open-minded.
 Your search might take you in some unexpected directions.

-What Do You Need to Start—or Advance—a Career in Industrial-Organizational Psychology?
+What Do I Need to Start — or Advance — a Career in Industrial-Organizational Psychology?

 With such flexible and wide-ranging options, the necessary personality traits, skills, and educational backgrounds required to build an industrial-organizational psychology career are also quite diverse.
 Here are a few of the things you should consider.